Qualified Teacher Learning and Skills (QTLS) is the badge of professionalism for teachers and trainers in the UK.

 QTLS status is recognised in law as having parity with QTS status for school teachers.
 Click here for further information from the GOV.UK website.
 Click here for guidance for employers and headteachers from SET.
 This information might help you avoid the induction year if your school is unaware of it.

 2 - Is QTLS a qualification?

 It's not a qualification, it's a 'status' It's achieved by application to the Society for Education and Training (SET) through a professional formation process.
-You must have gained a recognised level 5 (or above) teaching qualification, hold at least level 2 (or equivalent) English and maths, and be able to demonstrate your teaching skills.
+You must have gained a recognised level 5 (or above) teaching qualification, hold at least level 2 (or equivalent) English and maths qualifications, and be able to demonstrate your current teaching skills.
 You must remain a member of the SET to keep your QTLS status live.

 3 - Can I teach in a school if I have QTLS?